Showing posts with label hambuger. Show all posts

 We are always stopping at places like McDonald's, Burger King, or Wendy's for a hamburger.

-Most of their hamburgers are precooked, they are okay if you are hungry, and you are in a hurry.
+Most of their hamburgers are precooked; they are okay if you are hungry and in a hurry.

 Sometimes, it is nice to sit down to a real home-cooked hamburger.

-Staggs is located in an area of Florence that once was home to Sweet Water Mill, and many other industries but now has lots of empty buildings, all industry is gone.
+Staggs is located in an area of Florence that was once home to Sweet Water Mill and many other industries, but now has many empty buildings; the sector is gone.

-The train depot that sat empty for many years has been remodeled and is used for parties, wedding dinners, birthday parties, and many other functions.
+The train depot, which sat empty for many years, has been remodeled and is used for parties, wedding dinners, birthday parties, and other events.

 We watched as the girls patted out the hamburger meat, put them on the grill, and the smell filled the air.

-It was lunchtime and many workers filled the store, many would place their orders to go.
+It was lunchtime, and the store was filled with workers; many would place their orders to go.

 The dinner was small and filled up fast with customers.

-One person cooked the hamburgers, another dressed them, another bagged them.
+One person cooked the hamburgers, another dressed them, and another bagged them.

-When their order was complete, they would walk back to the cash register to pay their bills.
+When their order was complete, they would walk back to the cash register to pay.

-There were only three or four long tables in the cafe, I guess most of there customers were workers that came in groups.
+There were only three or four long tables in the cafe.
+Most of their customers were workers who came in groups.

 The table where we were sitting filled up fast.